wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/manage-solutions-power-automate/includes/3-edit-solution-aware-flow.md

 	> [!div class="mx-imgBorder"]
 	> [![Edit the flow by selecting Edit.](../media/edit-existing-flow-ssm.png)](../media/edit-existing-flow-ssm.png#lightbox)

-1. For flows you can also select the icon which takes you into the details section of the flow.
-Details is where you can see run history, connections, owners, etc.
+1. For flows, you can also select the icon, which takes you into the details section of the flow.
+Details are where you can see run history, connections, owners, etc.

 	> [!div class="mx-imgBorder"]
 	> [![Details section displays history, connections, owners, etc.](../media/additional-features-ssm.png)](../media/additional-features-ssm.png#lightbox)